Covid-19 vaccinations for Herefordshire residents

 You should not attend a vaccine appointment if you are self-isolating, waiting for a coronavirus test or unsure if you are fit and well.

 What to do when you have had the vaccine

-Covid-19 vaccine side effects
+Covid-19 vaccine side effects and safety

-- A sore arm where the needle went in
+- A sore arm from the injection

 - Feeling tired